Laura Pierce, Executive Director

 Nancy leads the development and implementation of Washington Nonprofits’ learning and engagement programs.
 Weaving together her interest in education and nonprofit management, Nancy creates and supports programs that strengthen the ability of people working within nonprofits to better make a difference in their communities across Washington State.
 Nancy received a B.A. in Economics and German Literature from Swarthmore College and a Master of Public Administration from the University of Washington’s Evans School of Public Affairs.
 She created and directed the World Affairs Council’s award-winning Global Classroom program and has worked with a range of nonprofit organizations as they developed their internal capacity and external community to better serve their mission.
 She occasionally blogs on topics related to adult education.

 JoAnn Crabtree is our data manager and Salesforce administrator.
-A former computer programmer/systems analyst and consultant she now specializes in data migrations and Salesforce integrations.
+A former computer programmer/systems analyst and consultant she now specializes in data migrations and cloud integrations.
 In addition to the nonprofit sector she has worked in private industry and government.
 Before coming to Washington Nonprofits JoAnn co-founded and ran an education nonprofit.
 She also served as the associate director of the Young Composers Project for more than a decade–a program dedicated to providing children with the opportunity to write music for chamber orchestra.
 JoAnn lives and works in Vancouver, Washington.

 Julia Hunter, Membership Manager